Run commands easily with kwt part 2: defining menus, actions, and params with YAML

 template: python -c 'import uuid; print(str(uuid.uuid4()))'

-An action is not required to have params, if no params are defined, the template just renders to itself and gets executed.
-The benefit is the action is a predefined command and has a name.
+An action doesn't require params.
+If none are defined, the template renders to itself and is executed.
+The benefit here is that the action is a predefined command with a descriptive name.

 forex-rate